SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/learn/edit-layout-archives.md

 ---
-uid: help-en-screendesigner-edit-layout-archives
+uid: help-en-archive-edit-layout
-title: ScreenDesigner Edit layout Archives
+title: Edit layout on section tabs/archives
 description: ScreenDesigner Edit layout - Archives (section tabs)
 author: SuperOffice RnD
-so.date: 12.13.2022
+so.date: 02.23.2023
-keywords: Settings and maintenance so.topic: howto
+keywords: screen designer, section tab, archive so.topic: howto
 language: en
 ---

-# Edit layout - Archives (section tabs)
+# Edit layout on section tabs/archives

+You can edit the layout by adding or removing section tabs/archives on the different main cards for Company, Contact, Sale and Project.

 ## Disambiguation